Guri-1186/Employee-Bonus-Calculator-System/README.md

 # Employee Bonus Calculator System

-This project calculates monthly bonuses for an insurance company's call center employees based on performance metrics and employment categories.
+This project, written in **Python** calculates monthly bonuses for an insurance company's call center employees based on performance metrics and employment categories.
 The system evaluates two types of bonuses:

 1. **Salary Step Bonus**
    - Fixed bonus amounts based on employment status (Full-time or Part-time) and performance thresholds (Efficiency Rate and Acceptance Rate).